 {The Page of EntRopY} - a very understandable exposition of this difficult topic by Dave Slaven of Saginaw Valley State U.

 The Second Law: The biggest, most powerful, most general idea in all of science.
 A lively, non-mathematical exposition of the way that entropy and activation energy battle it out in the world as we know it.
 By Frank Lambert of Occidental College.
 An alternative version, directed to non-science students and adults, is also available.
 See also Lambert's non-technical description of how activation energies modify the application of the Second Law.
-See also Shakespeare and Thermodynamics: Dam the Second Law, and this "What is entropy?" conversation.
+See also Shakespeare and Thermodynamics: Dam the Second Law, and Entropy is Simple...If We Avoid the Briar Patches!.

 The Second Law of Thermodynamics, Evolution, and Probability.
 Explains how the development and evolution of life is consistent with the principle that the entropy of the world never decreases.